 The purpose of the minor in Architecture is to provide an opportunity for Tulane undergraduate students who choose to study architecture beyond the introductory level but who do not wish to pursue a major or a professional degree in the field.
 The requirements are designed to allow students as much flexibility as possible in pursuing their individual interests while also providing a basic overview of the discipline.
-Students wishing to minor in architecture should meet with the Director of Undergraduate Advising and Student Affairs to establish a curriculum.
+Students wishing to minor in architecture should meet with the Director of Student Affairs to establish a curriculum.

 Students should see the Director of Student Affairs to register in architecture courses.